Last Updated on October 2, 2021 by

 Countries Participating In Water Polo

 Water polo is played by both men and women, but the number of participating nations for men is much more than the women.
-Some of the popular countries in the category of men include the US, Great Britain, Hungary, Italy, Netherlands, Soviet Union, and Yugoslavia while countries like Australia, Greece, Italy are popular among women’s category.
+Some of the popular countries in the category of men include the US, Great Britain, Hungary, Italy, Netherlands, Soviet Union, and Yugoslavia while countries like Australia, Greece, and Italy are popular in the women’s category.

 Final Words